 Today's diesel fuel contains small suspended particles such as sand, rust, rubber, and dirt.
 Larger particles and objects such as pebbles, leaves, and paint chips are also present due to improper fueling procedures.
 The small particles create substantial wear rates in today’s tight tolerance high-pressure common rail diesel fuel injection systems.
 The most common cause of plugged filters is organic sludge referred to as asphaltenes.
 Additional fuel filtration decreases the likelihood of short filter life affecting equipment performance.
 By installing premium quality diesel fuel filters that utilize proprietary media, such as StrataPore™ multilayer melt-blown media and technologies such as EleMax™, fuel filtration that is specifically designed to remove your diesel fuel containments you will ensure the long term viability of your fuel injection system.

 A fuel filter has a rating that portrays the ability of the filter to removed, suspended particles from the fuel.
 The standard unit of measure is referred to as a Micron.

 What is a Micron?

 A micron is a thousandth of a millimeter or a millionth of a meter or .000039 of an inch.
-Micron is the unit of measure used to determinate the size of particles in a fluid which is filtered out by the filter.
+Micron is the unit of measure used to determine the size of particles in a fluid that is filtered out by the filter.